Firelack/Roses-Trades/README.md

 - [ ] Add Roses boss mob.
 - [ ] Create a structure for spawn Roses boss.
 - [ ] Add system to invoke the boss.
-- [ ] Incremente player who kill the boss counter (divide by 2 each time).
+- [ ] Incremente player counter who kill the boss counter (divide by 2 each time).